vmware-archive/thrust/README.md

 * TestFlight deploys now prompt the user for a deployment message

 * Removes adding to default tasks.
-This is now your responsibility - please define in your own Rakefile if you need to add to the default task. e.g.

-	<code>task :default => [:specs :something_random]</code>
+This is now your responsibility - please define in your own Rakefile if you need to add to the default task. e.g. `task :default => [:specs :something_random]`

 * Adds support for non-standard app names defined in your XCode project.
 These are determined by looking for the first ".app" file it can find in the build folder and basing the name off that file.